Discover essential data governance roles and responsibilities, how to assign them, and actionable steps to build an effective data governance team.

 To establish an effective data governance team, you'll need a well-balanced mix of strategic oversight and operational execution.
 This team ensures that your organization's data is managed as a valuable asset while meeting compliance requirements and supporting business objectives.
 Below are the key data governance roles and an overview of their responsibilities:

-The CDO acts as the strategic leader responsible for shaping the organization's data vision and ensuring its alignment with overall business goals.
+They act as the strategic leader responsible for shaping the organization's data vision and ensuring its alignment with overall business goals.
 This executive role is pivotal in driving the cultural shift that recognizes data as a critical business asset.
 Responsibilities include:

 The Data Governance Manager takes the CDO's vision and translates it into actionable policies and processes.
 Focused on operationalizing the governance framework, this individual ensures that day-to-day governance activities are running efficiently.
-Key responsibilities are:

-Data Stewards are the linchpins of the governance framework, bridging strategic objectives with practical execution.
 They work closely with both business and technical teams to ensure governance standards are upheld.
 Their responsibilities include:

-IT Managers provide the technical foundation for the governance framework.
 Their role involves implementing the tools, infrastructure, and processes required to support governance efforts at scale.
 Responsibilities include:

 Data Owners are responsible for specific datasets within the organization, ensuring their accuracy, security, and compliance.
 Typically, this role is filled by senior employees with deep knowledge of the data's purpose and usage.
 Responsibilities are: